Atedo Peterside: The GoNigeria Initiative

-In late November 2021, Atedo Peterside published an article in major Nigerian newspapers entitled: 2023 elections: Hitting rock bottom, finding a way up.
-The #GoNigeria initiative which is a non-profit, non-party movement focuses on building a new voice for the young people in Nigeria and also encourages Nigerian youths to become politically active and register en-masse to vote in future elections, beginning with the 2023 General Elections.
+GoNigeria is a non-profit, non-party movement dedicated to building a new voice for the young people in Nigeria.
+The initiative encourages Nigerian youths to become politically active and to register en-masse to vote in future elections.
+This began with the 2023 General Elections.

-The Initiative was launched by Anap Foundation in early December 2021; Mr. Peterside featured on an exclusive GoNigeria Arise TV interview on Tuesday, 07 December, 2021; in a Question and Answer session with Charles Aniagolu to further explain what the #GoNigeria initiative was all about.
+Atedo Peterside was the Convener of this Initiative which was launched by Anap Foundation in early December 2021, when Mr. Peterside featured on an exclusive Arise TV interview on Tuesday, 7 December 2021; in a Question and Answer session with Charles Aniagolu, to explain what the GoNigeria initiative was all about.